 The individual driver receives the full power from its amplifier.

 With a passive crossover, a LOT of the amplifier's power is lost in the passive crossover.

-The upper amplifiers do not have to work hard because they are not amplifying the bass signal.
+In an active multi amps system, the upper amplifiers do not have to work hard because they are not amplifying the bass signal.